Floods trap many in Florida as Ian heads to South Carolina

 The storm ripped away patio screens and snapped a palm tree in the yard, Bartley said, but left the roof intact and her family unharmed.

-Despite utter devastation in parts of Fort Myers, some people left shelters to return home Thursday afternoon.
-Long lines formed at gas stations and a Home Depot opened, letting in a few customers at a time.
+Long lines formed at gas stations in Fort Myers and a Home Depot hardware store opened, letting in a few customers at a time.

 Frank Pino was near the back of the line, with about 100 people in front of him.